msimecek/V2T2L/README.md

 ## Scenario

-We have built this prototype in cooperation with Newton Technologies.
-The goal is to provide a solution for near real-time conference transcription & translation.
+This is a prototype, the goal is to provide a solution for near real-time conference transcription & translation.

 1. English speaker is giving a presentation.
 2. Our application streams voice from microphone to the cloud.